Freelens

 On Windows, use Winget:

-Download the configuration file from the control panel in the Dashboard section of the created cluster.
+Download the configuration file from the cluster’s Dashboard.

 Go to Catalog → Clusters, and the cluster will appear in the list.